 Interactive Harry Potter experience introduced

 When will you be able to get your tortilla chips into Chipotle's queso if you're not in the New York area?

 The company says that this will be determined after they've had a chance to see how it's been received at the NEXT Kitchen, which is also testing other menu items like a salad with avocado citrus dressing and strawberry frozen margaritas.

 If it ends up being popular, Chipotle will consider rolling it out to as few as 20 locations up to "a couple hundred" restaurants, Ells told Eater.

-So we encourage everyone nearby to make the noble quest for queso, so that Chipotle knows how much we want it.
+So we encourage everyone nearby to make the noble quest for queso, so that Chipotle knows how much we want it — but only if they can smooth out that grainy texture.
 It's for the greater good.
 It's for America.